redhat-cop/operator-utils/README.md

 # Operator Utility Library

-This labrary layers on top of the Operator SDK and with the objective of helping writing better and more consistent operators.
+This library layers on top of the Operator SDK and with the objective of helping writing better and more consistent operators.

-To get started with this library do the following
+To get started with this library do the following:

 Change your reconciler initialization as exemplified below to add a set of utility methods to it